-Definition of Non-Federal Public Entities: Non-Federal public entities include state and local governmental agencies or government public authorities, as well as federally-recognized Indian Tribes.
+Definition of Non-Federal Public Entities: Non-Federal public entities include state and local governmental agencies or government public authorities, as well as federally recognized Indian Tribes.
 Examples of non-Federal public entities include, but are not limited to, local transportation agencies, port authorities, and flood and storm water management agencies.
 One or more non-Federal public entities may enter into a Section 214 funding agreement with the Corps.

-How the Corps Would Expend Funds: The Corps Regulatory Program is funded as a Congressionally-appropriated line item in the annual Federal budget.
-Additional funds received from LADWP would be used to augment the budget of the Corps in accordance with the provisions of Section 214 of the Water Resources Development Act of 2000 (WRDA 2000, Public Law No. 106-541).
+How the Corps Would Expend Funds: The Corps Regulatory Program is funded as a Congressionally appropriated line item in the annual Federal budget.
+Additional funds received from LA Metro would be used to augment the budget of the Corps in accordance with the provisions of Section 214 of the Water Resources Development Act of 2000 (WRDA 2000, Public Law No. 106-541), as amended.
 The Corps would establish a separate account to track the receipt and expenditure of the funds.

-Activities for Which Funds Would be Expended: Funds would be expended primarily on the labor and overhead of Regulatory Division staff processing permit applications.
-Such permit processing activities could include but would not be limited to the following: application completeness review, jurisdictional determinations, site visits, preparation of public notices, preparation of correspondence, meetings, consultation with other agencies, public interest review, distribution of public notices, analysis of alternatives, compensatory mitigation proposal review, preparation of environmental assessments, preparation of permit decision documents and permit compliance.
-Funds may also be expended by other Corps divisions (e.g., Environmental Resources Branch, Engineering Division), or to hire contractors to perform select duties such as site visits, technical writing, copying, technical contracting for review of specific items such as biological assessments for endangered species, preparing regional general permits, Essential Fish Habitat determinations and other technical documents, including draft environmental documents, at the direction of the Regulatory Division.
+Activities for Which Funds Would be Expended: Funds would be expended primarily on the labor and overhead of Corps Regulatory Division staff processing LA Metro permit applications.
+Such permit processing activities could include but would not be limited to the following: application completeness review, jurisdictional determinations, site visits, preparation of public notices, preparation of correspondence, meetings, training, consultation with other agencies, public interest review, distribution of public notices, analysis of alternatives, compensatory mitigation proposal review, preparation of environmental assessments, preparation of permit decision documents, and permit compliance.
+Funds may also be expended by other Corps divisions (e.g., Environmental Resources Branch, Engineering Division), or to hire contractors to perform select duties such as site visits, technical writing, copying, technical contracting for review of specific items such as biological assessments for endangered species, preparing regional general permits, Essential Fish Habitat determinations and other technical documents, including draft environmental documents, at the direction of the Corps Regulatory Division.

-Funds would not be expended for review of project managers' work by supervisors, other elements of the Los Angeles District, or other persons in the decision making chain of command.
-Funds would not be expended by Regulatory Division staff to complete enforcement actions, nor would the funds be used for public hearings (e.g., venue fees) and distribution of public notices (e.g., postage).
+Funds would not be expended for review and approval of project managers' work by supervisors, other elements of the Los Angeles District, or other persons in the decision-making chain of command.
+Funds would not be expended by Corps Regulatory Division staff to complete enforcement actions, nor would the funds be used for public hearings (e.g., venue fees) and distribution of public notices (e.g., postage).

-If a participating entity's funds are expended and are not renewed, LADWP's remaining permit applications would be processed like those of any other non-participant, in a manner decided by the assigned Regulatory Division project manager and his or her supervisor.
+If a participating entity's funds are expended and are not renewed, LA Metro's remaining permit applications would be processed like those of any other non-participant (i.e., not having an executed funding agreement with the Corps), in a manner decided by the assigned Corps Regulatory Division project manager and his or her supervisor.